JFK/UMass station: MBTA era

+On January 13, 1961, the MTA began operating "modified express service" on the line during the morning rush hour, following the introduction of similar service on the Forest Hills–Everett line the month before.
+Every other train bypassed Columbia and three other stations.
+This was discontinued in September 1961 to reduce wait times at the skipped stations, most of which were outdoors.

 The New Haven Railroad ended commuter service on the Old Colony lines in 1959, but subway service to Ashmont via Columbia continued.
 On July 28, 1965, the MBTA signed an agreement with the New Haven Railroad to purchase 11 miles of the former Old Colony mainline from Fort Point Channel to South Braintree in order to construct a new rapid transit line along the corridor.
 The line was expected to be completed within two years.
 On August 26, 1965, the Cambridge–Dorchester line was renamed as the Red Line as part of a rebranding by the Massachusetts Bay Transportation Authority (MBTA), which had taken over the system in 1964.

 In 1967, the MBTA began a station modernization program; modifications to Columbia took place in 1970.
 A southward extension made the platform long enough for six-car trains (which were not run until 1987).
 The original brick headhouse was replaced with a plain concrete headhouse, which opened on February 20, 1970, and the platform waiting room was removed.
 The footbridge was also replaced.
 The South Shore Branch (later the Braintree Branch) opened in 1971.
 Trains used two new tracks on the east side of Columbia; they did not stop in order to speed travel time between Quincy and Boston.